 We’ve seen some pretty strange deposit sources over the years.
 Not everyone will use savings for a mortgage deposit, so where else can a deposit come from?

 This article will explain what can be used for a mortgage deposit and what can’t.
 All lenders do vary in what they’ll accept.
-Furthermore, the circumstances of the borrower will also make a difference when applying for a mortgage.
+Furthermore, your circumstances will also be a factor when applying for a mortgage.

 Where can my mortgage deposit come from?

 Personal savings are the most common form of mortgage deposits in the UK.
-As deposits are saved in bank accounts, lenders can often calculate the increase in savings over a certain period of time.
+As deposits are saved in bank accounts, lenders can often calculate the increase in savings over a certain period.
 This helps lenders in assessing the legality of your income source.
 You will need to provide evidence of any income, such as bank statements, payslips or accounts if you’re self-employed.

 Deposits from inheritance are typically accepted without any major issues.
-As long as there is a clear paper trail outlining that you’re the executor of the inheritance.
-Solicitor documents may also be requested from lenders to assess the inheritance in detail.
+You’ll still require a clear paper trail outlining that you’re the executor of the inheritance.
+Legal documents may also be requested from lenders to assess the inheritance in detail.

-If your gift has come from a friend or other source, then the majority of lenders won’t accept your mortgage application.
+Most lenders won’t accept your mortgage application if your gift has come from a friend or other source.
 That said, there are still a few lenders that may accept gifted deposits from non-family members.

 Gifts from third parties are very hard to use as mortgage deposits.
-This is simply because of money laundering regulations and to minimise fraud.
-It isn’t impossible, but it is very difficult.
+This is because of anti-money laundering regulations and to minimise fraud.
+It isn’t impossible, but it is challenging.

-If you’re using a gifted mortgage deposit, then you will undergo comprehensive checks.
+You will undergo comprehensive checks if you’re using a gifted mortgage deposit.
 Again, this is to minimise the risk of fraud and money laundering.
 On occasion, the individual gifting you the deposit may also undergo checks.

 Deposit from selling a property

-If you’ve just sold or are in the process of selling a property, the chances are you’ll want to reuse your initial deposit and any equity you’ve gained to secure your next property.
-This is a very common scenario and lenders won’t have any issues with this.
+If you’ve just sold or are selling a property, you’ll likely want to reuse your initial deposit and any equity you’ve gained to secure your next property.
+This is a very common scenario, and lenders rarely have any issues with this.

 Funds from selling assets

-In addition to property, you may have other valuable assets.
-Valuable assets such as cars, jewellery and anything that has a recognised value, can be sold to then purchase property.
+In addition to a property, you may have other valuable assets.
+Valuable assets, such as cars, jewellery and anything that has a recognised value, can be sold to purchase a home.
 Using proceeds from the sale of assets to fund a mortgage deposit is often accepted.

-Lenders will probe into the details of your transactions, as lenders, solicitors and advisors need to be confident that the funds haven’t come from an illegitimate source.
+Lenders will probe into the details of your transactions.
+This is because they must be confident that your deposit hasn’t come from an illegitimate source.

 Credit cards and personal loans

 Using an unsecured loan for a mortgage deposit isn’t generally accepted.
 Personal loans and credit cards aren’t often accepted as viable deposit sources.
 That being said, it isn’t impossible.
-There are lenders that may accept unsecured finance as a viable deposit source, but you would be severely hampering your mortgage options.
+Some lenders may accept unsecured finance as a viable deposit source, but you would severely limit your mortgage options.

-Using payday loans and other forms of quick finance will also hamper your mortgage options.
-Regularly using emergency loans can sway lenders into thinking that you’re not financially stable.
-Relying on finance on a monthly basis only weakens your mortgage application.
+Using payday loans and other forms of quick finance will also reduce your mortgage options.
+Regularly using emergency loans can sway lenders to think you’re not financially stable.
+Relying on finance every month only weakens your mortgage application.

-Please note: This is not related to personal loans from people, but personal loans from finance companies.
+Please note: This is not related to personal loans from people but from finance companies.

 Deposits from bridging loans

-Bridging loans can be quite useful for certain ’emergency’ situations or property investments.
-Bridging finance is generally accepted by lenders, as the borrower is placing the majority of the risk on themselves.
+Bridging loans can be helpful for certain ’emergency’ situations or property investments.
+Bridging finance is generally accepted by lenders, as the borrower is placing the majority of risk on themselves.
 This is because bridging finance often has high rates attached.

-Fees are usually charged on a monthly basis, with rates starting at 1% per month!
+Fees are usually charged monthly, with rates starting at 1% per month!
 Nonetheless, bridging finance can be a great tool when used correctly.